claudiamu10/Healthcare-Project/README.md

 # Healthcare-Project - Usage of T-test and Machine Learning for predicting Diabetes Outcome.
-Assess the relationship between BMI and Diabetes Outcome to ensure that observed patterns are not due to chance and clear out generalization to larger population using a statistical technique.
+Assess the relationship between BMI and Diabetes Outcome to ensure that observed patterns are not due to chance and clear out generalization to larger population using statistical technique such as T-test.
 Then build ML models to predict the likelihood of having a positive Diabetes outcome based on BMI or other relevant variables.